Rarkness/Obesity-Levels-and-Public-Health/README.md

 ---
 # **Model Objectives**

-The key objectives presented by this model are as follows:
+🚀 The key objectives presented by this model are as follows:

-- Utilize machine learning models to predict obesity levels based on lifestyle and eating habits.<br>
+- Utilize learning models to predict obesity levels based on lifestyle and eating habits.<br>
 - Identify key risk factors contributing to obesity.<br>
 - Provide insight for insurance and healthcare professionals, policymakers and fitness industries.<br>
 - Develop an early warning system for individuals at a risk of obesity.<br>